ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 With the notable exceptions of Alonzo's obituary and death notices (I have not found the same for Clarissa) and Clarissa's grave stone, the family name appears to be most commonly written as Northr**o**p with a "o" and not Northr**u**p with a "u".

-Clarissa's grave is marked with a stone that is broken as I write this, and which shows clear evidence of past repair attempts.
+Clarissa's grave in Brookton Cemetery is marked with a stone that is broken as I write this, and which shows clear evidence of past repair attempts.
 I did not find a marker for Alonzo, and consulting with cemetery caretakers could not verify his exact burial location.

 <div class="cols">
 {{% fig "adams-photos/brookton-cemetery/2023-05-24_13.47.41-imp" "350" "img,cite,link" /%}}